rehierl/node-tree-outliner/3-1-0-design-2.md

-Because exit events will be executed in reverse order, associating any nodes while they are being exited would constitute a deviation of the tree traversal's order of nodes, and, as such, a deviation of the tree's semantics.
+Because exit events will be executed in reverse order, associating any nodes while they are being exited would constitute a deviation of the tree traversal's order of nodes, and as such, a deviation of the tree's semantics.
 Consequently, associating any nodes with sections while they are being exited can in principle not result in sections that accurately represent the contents of a tree.

 Apart from that, the location of a node (in terms of a tree's sections) could also be affected by nodes that are subsequent to it.
-Because of that, a node could turn out to have an effect on nodes that are presequent to it.
+Because of that, a node could end up having an effect on nodes that are presequent to it.

 **CLARIFICATION**
 A section is a sequence of subsequent nodes.